 Gameplay focuses on communicating with your partner to solve puzzles such as hacking into mainframes to deactivate lasers, slip past security cameras, and other cool spy activities.

-In it, you play as one of three protagonists: a police detective who’s lost his way, an alcoholic boxer with a cybernetic arm, and a female hacker with family ties to the Chinese mob.
+In it, you participate as one of three main characters: a cop investigator who has lost his path, a boxer addicted to alcohol with a robotic limb, and a woman computer expert with relatives linked to the Chinese gang.

 Each one has distinct motivations and abilities for carrying out spy work, with support for both lethal and non-lethal tactics.